-The Scottish Government's Strategic Transport Projects Review identified a number of measures to reduce congestion and improve traffic flows along a number of sections of the A82.
+The Scottish Government's Strategic Transport Projects Review identified a number of measures to reduce congestion and improve traffic flows along several sections of the A82.

-The route between Tarbet and Inverarnan runs adjacent to the west bank of Loch Lomond for 17 km (10.6 miles).
+The route between Tarbet and Inverarnan runs adjacent to the west bank of Loch Lomond and the River Falloch for 17 km (10.6 miles).

 It is located within the Loch Lomond and The Trossachs National Park in an area of outstanding natural beauty.
-It is a complex site, physically constrained, with the loch on one side, and the hillside and railway on the other.
-All feasible upgrade options will be reviewed to ensure value for money.
+It is a complex site that is physically constrained, with the loch on one side, and steep terrain and railway on the other.

 - the impact of widening the road